IETF-OPSAWG-WG/draft-ietf-opsawg-mud-iot-dns-considerations/opsawg-mud-iot-dns-considerations.md

 2. The resulting name to IP address mapping in the recursive name server will be cached, and will remain the same for the entire advertised Time-To-Live reported in the DNS query return.
    This also allows the MUD controller to avoid doing unnecessary queries.

-3. if any addresses have been omitted in a round-robin DNS process, the cache will have the set of addresses that were returned.
+3. if any addresses have been omitted in a round-robin DNS process, the cache will have the same set of addresses that were returned.

 The solution of using the same caching recursive resolver as the target device is very simple when the MUD controller is located in a residential CPE device.
 The device is usually also the policy enforcement point for the ACLs, and a caching resolver is  typically located on the same device.